scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 .. [#footnote5] https://hifld-geoplatform.opendata.arcgis.com
 .. [#footnote6] https://nces.ed.gov/ccd/files.asp

-We chose the Knox County School District, which coincides with Knox county boundaries, as our study area.
-We used the ``livelike`` package to create 30 synthetic populations for the Knoxville Core-Based Statistical Area (CBSA), then for each simulation:
+We chose the Knox County School District, which coincides with Knox County's boundaries, as our study area.
+We used the ``livelike`` package to create 30 synthetic populations for the Knoxville Core-Based Statistical Area (CBSA), then for each simulation we:

 - Isolated agent segments from the synthetic population.
-K–12 educators consist of full-time workers employed as primary education and secondary education teachers (2018 Standard Occupation Classification System codes 2300–2320) in elementary and secondary schools (NAICS 6111).
+K–12 educators consist of full-time workers employed as primary and secondary education teachers (2018 Standard Occupation Classification System codes 2300–2320) in elementary and secondary schools (NAICS 6111).
 We separated out student agents by public schools and by grade level (Kindergarten through Grade 12).
 - Performed *IBB* allocation to simulate the household locations of workers and students.
 Our selection of household locations for workers and students varied geographically.
 Because school attendance in Knox County is restricted by district boundaries, we only placed student households in the PUMAs intersecting with the district (FIPS 4701601, 4701602, 4701603, 4701604).
 However, because educators may live outside school district boundaries, we simulated their household locations throughout the Knoxville CBSA.
 - Used ``actlike`` to perform optimal allocation of workers and students about road networks in Knox County/Knoxville CBSA.
 Across the 30 simulations and 14 segments identified, we produced a total of 420 travel simulations.
-Network impedance was measured in geographic distance for all students simulations and travel time for all educator simulations.
+Network impedance was measured in geographic distance for all student simulations and travel time for all educator simulations.

 Figure :ref:`fig:k12:10pub:student` demonstrates the optimal allocations, routing, and network space for a single simulation of 10\ :sup:`th` grade public school